 Basic education comprises 9 years of comprehensive school free of charge.
 Teaching is organised in a local school or another suitable location, ensuring that school journeys are as safe and short as possible.
 Pupils have the right to receive sufficient support to assist in learning and in school attendance as soon as the need for support is detected.
 Teaching staff must work in cooperation with the home.

-Basic education may include a voluntary extra year of additional basic education studies (year 10).
-In the future, it will be replaced by a single set of preparatory education at transition points leading to an upper secondary qualification (TUVA), which combines year 10 studies, preparatory education for general upper secondary education (LUVA), and preparatory education and training for vocational education and training (VALMA).
-Preparatory education for programmes leading to an upper secondary qualification will be organised from 1 August 2022.
+Basic education may include a single set of preparatory education (TUVA), which combines former year 10 studies, preparatory education for general upper secondary education (LUVA), and preparatory education and training for vocational education and training (VALMA).

 Local authorities and the State are responsible for organising basic education.
 The State contributes towards the costs related to basic education by means of central government transfers to education providers as provided in the Act on Central Government Transfers to Local Government for Basic Public Services.
 Regional State Administrative Agencies provide guidance on matters related to the legal protection of pupils.